 By Simon Gould

 The treadmill motor is the heart of the machine.
-Without it the belt doesn't move and you don't move when you turn it on.
-As with other components if the motor is faulty it's a case of replacing the motor.
+Without it, the belt doesn’t move and you don’t move when you turn it on.
+As with other components if the treadmill motor is overheating or faulty it’s a case of replacing the motor.
 There is no need to buy a new treadmill.
 Some motors have lifetime warranties on them, you will need to check with the manufacturer if this is the case with your machine.

 Removing the cover and testing the motor

 This requires some degree of technical expertise and shouldn’t be attempted by anyone who’s unsure or not confident in what they’re doing.
 The first and most important part is to unplug the treadmill from the outlet.
 Then you need to remove the motor cover.
 You’ll need a screwdriver and there should be a few screws either side of the motor and then remove the cover to reveal the motor.

 Now the motor is available to you, you need to locate the 2 wires which connect to the power supply.
 You need to disconnect these.
 This is why you need some electrical expertise ideally to undertake this procedure.
 Using a battery, like a car or cordless drill, connect the wires to the battery briefly to check the motor turns.